chatakondukarthik/The-Sparks-Foundation/README.md

 This repository consists of the tasks that i have done while being a Data Science and Business Analytics intern at The Sparks Foundation.
 Currently there are 3 tasks in this repo.
 They are :
-1. Prediction using Supervised Machine Learning.
+1. Prediction using Supervised Machine Learning -> https://youtu.be/Jx1maWD3q8k
 2. Prediction using Unsupervised Machine Learning.
 3. Prediction using Desicion Tree algorithm.